kartik-barman/ArijitDa_Portfolio/README.md

 ## ✨ Project Overview

-ArijitDa's Portfolio is a showcase website built with HTML, CSS, and jQuery to highlight [Arijit Mondol's](https://github.com/ArijitMondol) skills, projects, and achievements in **Machine Learning**, **Web Development**, and more!
+ArijitDa's Portfolio is a showcase website built with HTML, CSS, and jQuery to highlight [Arijit Mondol's](https://github.com/arijit258) skills, projects, and achievements in **Machine Learning**, **Python Developer**, and more!
 This portfolio is designed to be visually engaging and responsive.

 ---